The United Nations Office for Project Services (UNOPS)

 Through its work, the Washington Liaison Office has supported UNOPS project teams to:

-• Construct or rehabilitate +2,000 km of urban and feeder roads and 100 health centers in some of the most fragile environments, such as Central African Republic, the Democratic Republic of Congo, Guinea and Yemen with funding from the World Bank.
+• Construct or rehabilitate +2,000 km of urban and feeder roads and 100 health centres in some of the most fragile environments, such as the Central African Republic, the Democratic Republic of Congo, Guinea and Yemen, with financing from the World Bank.

-• Rehabilitate and equip 100 primary schools and 300 kindergartens in South Sudan and Jordan with the support of USAID.
+• Rehabilitate and equip 100 primary schools and 300 kindergartens in South Sudan and Jordan with the support of USAID and the US State Department.

 Projects

-Since 2017, UNOPS has established more than 100 agreements with the World Bank to implement projects together, primarily in fragile and conflict affected states.
+Since 2021, UNOPS has delivered more than $1.7 billion in projects financed by the World Bank Group in fragile and conflict-affected states.

 • Key partners